OnkelHenky/Darwin/README.md

 # Darwin
 Note: This is a prototypical implementation to conduct some experiments for the further development of a JavaScript framework for adaptive Web Components  with GPII support.
-It is debrecated and no more maintained.
+This version is debrecated and no more maintained.
 The main concepts have been migrated to the [AWC-Core framework].(https://github.com/FraunhoferIAO/awc-core).

 ## Description